GiselaHKopp/Guineafowl_Notebook/docs/2_data.md

 ```

 Sex information is stored in *samples_sex.csv*.
 Sex was determined in the field and confirmed at least once with a molecular sexing method in the lab.
 For cases with mismatch between field and molecular sex we set the sex to undetermined.
+Field observatins were updated in Sept.
+2021 and corrected some previously misidentifications.

 ```r